garden-io/garden/docs/guides/migrating-from-docker-compose.md

 ```

-This is a Project level file.
-We call it compose2garden in our example, but you can use your own name.
+This is a `Project` level file.
+We call it `compose2garden` in our example, but you can use your own name.
 We configure a single environment and specify the hostname where we can visit the running application.
 Finally, we configure `local-kubernetes` (a Kubernetes cluster running in Docker Desktop) as our provider.

 ### The `backend/backend.garden.yml` file

-For our backend module, we've added another Garden configuration file with the following contents.
+For our backend module, we've added another Garden configuration file with the following contents:

 ```yaml
 kind: Module